MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/create-or-alter-ingestion-mapping-command.md

 ---
 # .create-or-alter ingestion mapping

 Creates or alters an ingestion mapping that can be associated with a specific format and a specific table or database.

-If the specified ingestion mapping doesn't exist, then the command will create it.
-If the ingestion mapping already exists, it will be changed.
+If the ingestion mapping doesn't exist, the command will create it.
+If the ingestion mapping already exists, the command will modify it.

 ## Permissions